While an element of luck is involved in poker, it is also a sport in which skill plays a huge part in determining who walks away victorious.

 If you are getting hot and bothered while playing poker, this is more than likely due to the fact that there is more at stake than you can comfortably lose.
 This is why it is important to always stick to a predetermined budget and never take unnecessary risks, even if you are just playing with a few friends in a private game at home.

-Clinging onto a hand which you think is good in spite of all the evidence suggesting that one of the other players at the table has something better is always a bad move.
+Clinging onto a hand that you think is good in spite of all the evidence suggesting that one of the other players at the table has something better is always a bad move.
 The best poker grinders will always take stock and decide to fold in such circumstances, while those with less experience might hold out and ultimately be disappointed, which can create emotions of anxiety and despair.

 Part of the trick to staying serene when you play poker is appreciating that it is impossible to win every hand and that folding is an effective tactic that can secure success later on.